 Steel poles have a higher load-bearing capacity than wood poles and RCC poles.
 If properly maintained, the life of these poles is extended.
 But the demand for this poll has gone down due to its high cost.

 This pole is used for systems below 400/230 volts and medium current.
 We use these poles for 11 kV HT.
-Also, do in Line.
-In some cases, we use these poles in a high voltage like voltage 33 kV system.
+Also, do it in Line.
+We sometimes use these poles in a high voltage like voltage 33 kV system.

 One is called ISTP and the other is called ISWP.
 The ends of both poles can be inserted into a tube or inserted into a number of tubes and then welded together properly.
 Tubular Electric Pole should be straight clean and corrosion free and defect-free.

 These poles come in different sizes to hold different loads and capacities.
-Pole gauge for high tension line is more than low tension line.
+The Pole gauge for the high-tension line is more than the low-tension line.
 The pole needs to be coated with bitumen from both inside and outside.
 The rest of the length of the pole is colored with red oxide.
-A 14 mm diameter hole is made 300 mm above the ground to give the pole a proper earthing.
+A 14 mm diameter hole is made 300 mm above the ground to give the pole proper earthing.
 To protect the pole from rainwater, it is given a pole cap at the top.

-There are two main types of Concrete Electric Pole which are as follows.
+There are two main types of Concrete Electric poles which are as follows.

-The full name of PCC is Plain cement concrete and currently, PCC pole is widely used.
+The full name of PCC is Plain cement concrete and currently, the PCC pole is widely used.
 This pole is mostly used in 11 kV and 400/230-volt systems.
-Apart from this, this pole is used as high as 33KV.
-Also done for tension line.
+Apart from this, this pole is used as high as 33KV and is also used for the tension lines.
 The strength of the PCC pole is higher than that of the wood pole and less than that of the steel pole.